8BitRain/Payper/README.md

 - [ ] Add micro deposit validation screen to payment creation flow if user has not yet verified their bank account
 - [ ] Add an onPress destination to notifications
 - [ ] Create a PaymentSeries module, containing detailed information about the payment series, and the option to skip/reschedule payments
+- [ ] When a payment completes, move it to the top of the payments list and animate it out

 ### MVP Usability and Design Bugs (Brady)
 - [X] Adjust CreatePayment flow so that after payment creation: payment creation => outgoing tab of payments view, request creating => incoming tab of payments view